 Sukkot is an excellent opportunity to honor those who provide us with produce and other healthy food throughout the year.

-- Invite a local farmer or farm worker to a home or congregational sukkah and allow him or her to speak about the challenges of growing healthy food in the local ecosystem.
+- Invite a local farmer or farm worker to a home or congregational sukkah and allow them to speak about the challenges of growing healthy food in the local ecosystem.

 - A farm worker might be asked to speak about the difficulties of working around pesticides and the dangers of poor working conditions.